Feedback: Take It or Leave It, but Don’t Defend Yourself Against It

-It was my first performance review in my first professional job—and I was nervous.
+It was my first performance review in my first professional job, and I was nervous.
 My manager sat down with me in a tiny conference room to review the 360-degree feedback I had received from my co-workers.
-Most of the feedback, in fact almost all of it, was positive, even the so-called “opportunity areas.”
+Most of the feedback—in fact, almost all of it—was positive, even the so-called “opportunity areas.”

 But there was one review that was not positive.
-I knew who had submitted it and exactly why he had made those comments—and felt it was massively unfair.
+I knew exactly who had submitted it and why he had made those comments—and felt it was massively unfair.
 I tried to explain to my boss what had really happened and why the feedback was unreasonable, but she stopped me and said, “Feedback is a gift.
 Receive it as such and then you can decide what you want to do with it.”

 No matter what role I’ve been in—direct report, manager, external consultant, mentor or mentee—I’ve found the ability to receive and act on feedback appropriately has been fundamentally important to my success.
 It is a mark of emotional maturity and professional confidence to be able to accept critiques graciously.

 A perfectly acceptable response to someone else’s input can be a sincere, “Thank you for that feedback.”
 You don’t have to explain or defend yourself, but if you find value in the feedback, be sure to let the giver know.
 And if you really want to impress them, let them know what specific actions you are going to take in the future based on that feedback.

-If you’ve really thought about it and do not find the feedback to be helpful, feel free to just leave it with a simple thank you to acknowledge that you heard and understood the comment.
+Alternatively, if you’ve really thought about it and do not find the feedback to be helpful, feel free to just leave it with a simple thank you to acknowledge that you heard and understood the comment.

 When someone gives you a critique, consider it; evaluate whether it is true, whether it is applicable and how—or if—you should act on it moving forward.
 You always have the option to ignore the feedback (if you’re willing to accept the consequences), but don’t reject the gift.